Monday, 20 February 2023

 I was one the first in N.I. to undergo

-this surgery my voice gradually came back mumbling
+this surgery, and my voice gradually came back to mumbling

-faintly my left vocal cord is damaged beyond repair.
+My left vocal cord is faintly damaged and beyond repair.

-I can say all this without an emotional grasp to memory
+I can say all this without an emotional grasp on memory

 I can even deal with the grief of my mother's death

-I'm not looking for sympathy or pity you can keep it.
+I'm not seeking sympathy or pity, but you can keep it.

 All I ask is that you read this and determine your